Blandford, Massachusetts: Geography

 Abandoned fields and pastures have reverted to forests of beech, birch, maple, hemlock, pine and oak.
-Land reserved for woodlots and never cleared was repeatedly logged; however, logging has fallen off in recent decades so forests are reclaiming some old growth qualities and animal species that have been absent or rare for some 200 years are returning.
+Land reserved for woodlots and never cleared was repeatedly logged; however, logging has declined in recent decades, so forests are reclaiming some old growth qualities and animal species that have been absent or rare for some 200 years are returning.

 Blandford has significant water resources in its streams and ponds.
 The city of Springfield has reserved the upper watershed of the Little River, a tributary of the Westfield, as the city's main water supply, Cobble Mountain Reservoir.

 According to the U.S. Census Bureau, the town of Blandford has a total area of 138.4 sqkm, of which 133.6 sqkm are land and 4.8 sqkm, or 3.48%, are water.
 All of the town except for its southwest corner is part of the Westfield River watershed, although the river itself passes north and east of the town.
-The southwest corner of Blandford drains via Otis Reservoir to the Farmington River, which like the Westfield is a tributary of the Connecticut River.
+The southwestern corner of Blandford drains via Otis Reservoir to the Farmington River, which like the Westfield is a tributary of the Connecticut River.

 The Blandford town center is in the east-central part of the town, along Massachusetts Route 23.
 Via MA 23 and U.S. Route 20, Blandford is 21 mi west of Springfield, the largest city in western Massachusetts.
 Pittsfield is 27 mi to the northwest via local roads.